The Clear Edge

 • Communication protocols: team aligned?

-When Alicia reviewed system health at month 5, she realized her sales system worked perfectly (42% close rate), but her delivery system was degrading (projects running 20% over estimated hours).
-Revenue looked fine.
-Profitability was silently compressing.
+When Alicia reviewed system health at month 5, she saw her sales system was working well (42% close rate), but her delivery system was degrading (projects running 20% over estimated hours).
+Revenue looked fine, but profitability was quietly shrinking.

 Systems needing attention (10 minutes):